-Research carried out by the Department since the late 1960s determined the basic biology of the saucer scallop (Amusium balloti) to ensure that the scallops are being harvested at ecologically sustainable levels whilst achieving the best economic returns from the available scallop resource.
-Annual management arrangements are tailored to the expected abundance of scallops due to the significant correlation (0.81) that was determined between the abundance of recruits and the following year's catch (Joll and Caputi, 1995).
+Research carried out by the Department since the late 1960s determined the basic biology of the saucer scallop (Amusium balloti) to ensure that the scallops are being harvested at

-A number of fleet interaction issues, including snapper bycatch issues (Moran & Kangas 2003), and scallop-prawn interactions have been examined.
+A number of fleet interaction issues, including snapper bycatch issues (Moran & Kangas 20032), and scallop-prawn interactions have been examined.
 Experimental approaches to harvesting and protection of spawning stock and newly settled scallops are being investigated, including refining catch rate thresholds to cease fishing and further temporal and spatial closures.

-Bycatch reduction devices (BRDs) were implemented in this fishery and the implementation process included an observer program documenting the efficiency of BRD (Kangas & Thomson 2004).
+Bycatch reduction devices (BRDs) were implemented in this fishery and the implementation process included an observer program documenting the efficiency of BRD (Kangas & Thomson 20043).
 An FRDC funded project was finalised on the biodiversity of bycatch in trawled and untrawled areas within Shark Bay (Kangas et al. 2007).